Flomass/flomass.github.io/docs/Research.markdown

 understood.
 In addition, whether these transfers are direct or are mediated via intermediate carrier species, and the routes that genes take to spread via HGT over the tree of life are mostly unknown.

-We recently developed a method to identify HGT in bacteria [3][Ref3].
+We recently developed a method to identify HGT in bacteria [(sheinman et al.)][Misha].
 The principle of our method is that long sequences of DNA (>300bp) exactly identical between pairs of bacteria of different species are extremely unlikely to occur via classical vertical inheritance.
 Hence, such long exact matches must result from a recent HGT event.
 Using efficient algorithms detecting exact matches at low computation cost, we applied this method to all 90,000 species of the refSeq database and discovered over 100,000 HGT events.
-Analyzing the statistical properties of these matches, we estimated the HGT rate between any of the 8,000 genera of bacteria, providing the most comprehensive map of HGT across the bacterial world.
+Analyzing the statistical properties of these matches, we estimated the HGT rate between any of the 8,000 genera of bacteria, providing a comprehensive map of HGT across the bacterial world.
 This database makes it possible to study the properties of HGT at a global scale.
 Still, the stringent statistical threshold we used to avoid false positives reduces the power of our method, leading to discovering only a subset of all HGT events.